 From the Executive Director, Jason Lea

-I also want to say thank you!
-Thank you for your patience and faith in our staff to help you through this.
-Thank you for choosing to be part of our public education system.
-Finally, thank you for committing your time and energy to be educators who are committed to helping the children in your schools prepare to face the world that lies ahead of them.
+We at NCSOE would like to thank you for your patience and faith in our staff to help you through this challenging time.
+Thank you for choosing to be part of our public education system and thank you for committing your time and energy to be educators who are committed to helping the children in your schools prepare to face the world that lies ahead.

 Online Learning Tools

 As we all "learn in" with online teaching, check out these great resources:

 Below are some additional resources: